jwbackhouse/darkpry/README.md

 1. Get dependencies: `npm install`
 1. Set the environment variable DARK_SKY_TOKEN (google how to do this on your operating system)
 1. Run the program `npm start`
+1. Write code, you can run `npm run lint` to check the format of your code